 Smoking exposure during and after pregnancy also elevates risks significantly.
 Understanding these factors informs effective SIDS prevention strategies.

 Effective strategies for SIDS prevention include ensuring a smoke-free environment and breastfeeding if possible.
-Regular immunizations are shown to reduce SIDS cases, alongside offering a pacifier at naptime and bedtime, which can have a protective effect.
+Regular immunizations have been shown to reduce SIDS cases, and offering a pacifier at naptime and bedtime can also have a protective effect.

 Peak Sids Risk Timeline